Our Position on Breeding Merle-to-Merle in Collies

 The breeding of merle-to-merle is not a frequently discussed topic among Collie breeders.
 The practice has been utilized occasionally since the early days of the breed.
 It was typically done by experienced breeders to set or improve breed type, generally when the individual dogs represented the finest perceived phenotypical and genotypical match for each other.

-In June 2006, we did a blue merle-to-sable merle breeding that resulted in our Wyndlair Avalanche, ROM.
+In 2006, we did a blue merle-to-sable merle breeding that resulted in our Wyndlair Avalanche, ROM.
 The breeding was done for the purpose noted above, and the result was a dog that was undoubtedly the most dominant and influential sire in our program’s history.
-Having bred, owned, and lived with likely the most well-known double dilute in the breed has allowed us to experience both the positives and negatives associated with them.
-People often assume what our position is on breeding merle-to-merle but rarely ask.
+Having bred, owned, and lived with one of the most well-known double dilute in the breed has allowed us to experience both the positives and negatives associated with them.
+People often assume what our position is on breeding merle-to-merle.
 We are in a unique position to speak to the practice as it relates to the modern-day breed.

 Aiden proved to be an extremely dominant producer, precisely what we hoped for from breeding our two finest Collies together.
 The accomplishments of his progeny in the first and second generations were nothing short of remarkable.
-He was a typesetter, and 15 years following his birth, his descendants can still easily be identified in the show ring.
+He was a typesetter, and 15 years following his birth, his descendants can still easily be identified in the show ring with several regularly appearing in the Top 10 national rankings.
 His incredible impact transformed our breeding program.

 Aiden lived a good long life, and several years have now passed since his passing.
 We remain grateful for him and everything he gave us and would not change any decision we made nearly 15 years ago.
 However, we would not consider doing another merle-to-merle breeding.
 Beyond the possibility of producing double merles, there are additional considerations now in this current world.